 Tim Crosby is Principal of the Thread Fund, which focuses on investing multiple forms of capital to generate social and environmental returns alongside financial returns.
-Tim is Coordinator of the Cascadia Foodshed Financing Project, Member of the Global Alliance for the Future of Food, Partner of the Seattle Impact Investing Group, and a Partner with Social Venture Partners.
-Tim's previous work includes Co-Chair for the Sustainable Agriculture and Food System Funders, Director of Slow Money Northwest, and Program Officer and Trustee for the Carolyn Foundation.
+Additionally Tim is a Steering Committee Member of the Global Alliance for the Future of Food, Member Agroecology Fund, Chair Transformational Investing in Food Systems (TIFS) Initiative, Member Seattle Impact Investing Group, and Board Member of Center for Inclusive Entrepreneurship.
+Tim's previous work includes Co-Chair for the Sustainable Agriculture and Food System Funders, Director of Slow Money Northwest, and fifteen years as a professional photographer and graphic designer.
 Tim holds an MBA in Sustainable Business from Presidio University and a BA in Anthropology from Kenyon College.

 Tim Crosby is the Principal of the Thread Fund.
 We are proud to be members of the Global Alliance for the Future of Food and the SAFSF.
 Financial capital is deployed through a series of LLCs.
 Philanthropic capital is deployed through a donor-advised fund at the Seattle Foundation.